Project S-11

 Project S-11 is a game developed by Paragon 5 and published by Sunsoft for the Game Boy Color.
 It was released in North America on January 3, 2001.

 Gameplay

 The game is played in a manner similar to a shoot 'em up arcade game.
 Players control the S-11 fighter, which can freely move across the top-down oriented screen.
-Waves of enemies come from the top of screen (and occasionally the side) which the player must attempt to destroy to gain points.
+Waves of enemies come from the top of screen (and occasionally the side and the bottom of the screen) which the player must attempt to destroy to gain points.
 Players can collect various power-ups, which will make their weapons stronger or give them an extra life.
 Players will fight a mini boss half-way through a level, and a larger boss at the end of each level.

-Development
+Development and release

 Project S-11 was developed by Paragon 5 and published by Sunsoft.
 The name was originally supposed to be a placeholder, with a contest being held to name it.
 Along with getting to name the game, the winner would appear in the game credits and received a cash prize of $200.
+In 2025, it was rereleased for the ModRetro Chromatic.